RELIANCE-EOSC/rohub-portal-documentation/docs/ROHub-navigation/explore.md

 <div align="center"> Figure 6: Date filter </div>

 #### Tags
+From the Tag filter the user can fetch a list of ROs based on the associated tags of the ROs.
+A research object hold a variety of tags for the purpose of accesibility and discoverablity.
+In the list of available tags in this filer search the user can type in or choose from the list of available tags in each subsections.
+The screenshot below shows the tag filters.

 <p align="center"> <img src="https://box.psnc.pl/f/aa671659ff/?raw=1" width="300"> </p>
 <div align="center"> Figure 7: Tag filter </div>